bitsofinfo/comms-analyzer-toolbox/README.md

 ## <a id="csvoptions"></a>Toolbox CSV import options

-When running the `mbox-analyzer-toolbox` image, one of the arguments is to invoke the [csv2es](https://github.com/bitsofinfo/csv2es) script which takes the following arguments.
+When running the `comms-analyzer-toolbox` image, one of the arguments is to invoke the [csv2es](https://github.com/bitsofinfo/csv2es) script which takes the following arguments.
 You can adjust the `docker run` command above to pass the following flags as you please:

 ```
 Usage: /toolbox/csv2es/csv2es.py [OPTIONS]